awpala/python-devcontainer/README.md

 > [!NOTE]
 > If the modal disappears, you can accomplish the equivalent via `Ctrl Shift P` (or equivalently `Cmd Shift P` on macOS) to open the Command Palette, followed by search of `Dev Containers: Reopen in Container` (select this option accordingly).

 VS Code will reopen in the devcontainer and commence installation of dependencies (this may take a few minutes on initial launch).
-On successful launch, it will appears as follows:
+On successful launch, it will appear as follows:

 <center>
 <img src="./assets/002-init-devcontainer.png">